trillian/trillian/README.md

 ========
 #### An All-Sky, Multi-wavelength Astronomy Computational Engine

-Trillian is a project whose aim is to bridge the gap between astrophysical models and the vast amount of publicly available astronomical data.
+Trillian is an amitious project created and developed by Demitri Muna whose aim is to bridge the gap between astrophysical models and the vast amount of publicly available astronomical data.
+One of its primary aims is to make the analysis of large volumes of multi-wavelength data as easy as analyzing a single image.
+It's almost there.

 Its principle features include: